 The main areas of study in KS3 are Food, Textiles and Resistant Materials.
 We also incorporate ICT skills along with an element of Graphic Design.
 Technology develops a range of skill including innovation, creativity and problem solving, both as individuals and as part of a team.
 Throughout KS3 we aim to develop confidence as well as awareness of safety by applying learning in familiar contexts before advancing to the unfamiliar.

 At this level, homework should take no longer than 30 minutes each week.
 Types of assessment could include research, investigations and evaluations.
 Students are encouraged to develop their skills using Google sketchup and technologystudent.com.
-There are many valuable resources on Manufacturer websites; we particularly like M&S as they produce products applicable to all 3 areas of study.
+There are many valuable resources on manufacturers’websites; we particularly like M&S as they produce products applicable to all three areas of study.

 The department offers a range of extra curricular activities, including various lunchtime catch up sessions as and when required and access to relevant local and national competitions.